vladavilov/playground/risk-analytics-agent/ai_docs/2_data_services/SecurityMasterService.md

 The Security Info Service is responsible for retrieving and serving static reference data about fixed-income instruments from the Caesar Oracle Database.

-- Retrieve historical reference data from 2018 to present.
+- Retrieve historical reference data.
 - Store records in a local PostgreSQL database and export to CSV format.
 - Provide daily incremental updates for newly added or modified data.
 - Serve on-demand SecurityMaster data through a RESTful API by CUSIP.